 It’s ok to want to achieve as much as you want, I’m not telling you to lower your goals, I’m just telling you to not work on all of them at the same time.

-Confusion.When we have too many goals at the same time we get confused about which one to work on at a give time.
-Even with a rigorous schedule our responsibilities will get in the way and we’ll have to chose to work on one goal at the expense of another.
+Confusion.When we have too many goals at the same time we get confused about which one to work on at a given time.
+Even with a rigorous schedule, our responsibilities will get in the way and we’ll have to choose to work on one goal at the expense of another.
 Just having to make that decision can lead to making no decision at all.
 Too many choices lead to confusion and procrastination.

 Slow progress.
 Having too many goals at the same time makes our progress slower on each of them.
 This doesn’t seem like a problem -rationally we know we are making progress even if it’s slow- but our emotional brain is easily demoralized, it needs to see benefits and results.
 If it takes too long to see some progress we lose motivation and risk giving up on our goals.

 2. Set up only 3 major goals at a time.
-If you achieve one or all of soon, great!
+If you achieve one or all of them soon, great!
 Get it back to 3, but don’t focus on more than 3 at a time.
 I know you want to work on all your other goals and you will, but you’ll do it progressively, 3 at a time.

+If your goals are habit or routine related -like going for a run 4 times a week- you are allowed to add new goals once the habit is formed.
 Creating habits require consistent effort in the beginning but once established they demand little mental energy.
-At this point you can shift your focus and start working on a new goal or habit.
+At this point, you can shift your focus and start working on a new goal or habit.